epccs/RPUpi/WSGIdaemon/README.md

 * Mozilla notes https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS
 * Google notes https://cloud.google.com/storage/docs/cross-origin

-CORS can be turned off in Firefox with this extension (this is for developer reference)
+CORS can be turned off in Firefox with this extension (check if a callback works then remove it)

 * Cors Everywhere https://github.com/spenibus/cors-everywhere-firefox-addon